15 Professional Email Subject Line Ideas

 6 Tips to Optimize Your Professional Email Subject Lines

 Now that you’ve seen some examples of great email subject lines, you’ve probably started to think of some possibilities for your own future email marketing campaigns.
 Of course, the examples we’ve given you are just that – examples – it’s not a template that will work word-for-word in every environment.
-Depending on the nature of your business, you may want to focus more on news and communicating time-sensitive information, rather than appealing to your subscribers’ vanity, for example, so make sure that the approach you take is one which will work for you.
+Depending on the nature of your business, you may want to focus more on the news and communicating time-sensitive information rather than appealing to your subscribers’ vanity, so make sure that the approach you take will work for you.

 1. A/B Testing

-There are several types of A/B testing available when you use email marketing automation software, but each has the same end goal of increasing your open rates and click-through rates.
-Using regular A/B testing, you send different versions of your email to two groups of subscribers and use the results to inform your future digital marketing decisions.
+Several types of A/B testing are available when you use email marketing automation software, but each has the same end goal of increasing your open and click-through rates.
+Using regular A/B testing, you send different email versions to two groups of subscribers and use the results to inform your future digital marketing decisions.

 Automation splits involve sending two different versions to a specific segment of your email list and using those results to inform how you communicate the information to the rest of your subscribers.
 This method allows you to try out a range of metrics as you test various versions.

-Thirdly, you may opt to use API testing, where you set up some protocols and use email marketing software to assess the results.
-This option means you don’t need to continually review your results, as this can be automated.
+Thirdly, you may use API testing, setting up some protocols and using email marketing software to assess the results.
+This option means you don’t need to review your results, as this can be automated continually.

 email ab testing